ZHassanQ/PSVita-Guide/Native-Ports.md

 ## Optional

-If you want more performance then use these two plugins:
+If you want more performance then use these two plugins: (These plugins are included in AIO pack)

 - **[NoCapUnlocker](https://github.com/GrapheneCt/CapUnlocker)** Unlocks some non-game capabilities for PS Vita homebrew apps. (**[Guide](https://github.com/ZHassanQ/Vita-CFW-Guide/blob/main/Plugins.md#-5-capunlocker)**)
 - **[PSVshell](https://github.com/Electry/PSVshell)** Yet another overclocking plugin.
 Use it to overclock your PSVita to 500Mhz. (**[Guide](https://github.com/ZHassanQ/Vita-CFW-Guide/blob/main/Plugins.md#-6-psvshellplus)**)